The economics of malicious software is separated into multiple facets:: mass malware distribution and targeted malware.

 - Delete the binaries when needed – bring them with you to the machine

 - Restrict execution with a policy

-- Rename them – cmd.exe could become dmc.exe, for example (after the proper tweaking of the system’s self-preservation mechanisms trying to return such system files to their original form).
-Renaming renders useless many automated attack scripts / exploits / etc, just as well as deleting or restricting with a policy.
+- Rename them – cmd.exe could become dmc.exe, for example (after appropriately tweaking the system’s self-preservation mechanisms to return such system files to their original form).
+Renaming renders many automated attack scripts/exploits / etc. useless., just as well as deleting or restricting with a policy.

 The same applies to any operating system.

-Please use proper change management, testing and implementation for all such changes – some systems management software uses powershell, some enterprise scripts might need cscript to run – take this advice with a grain of salt and always test for an extended period of time before rolling out such drastic hardening measures across the enterprise.
+Please use proper change management, testing, and implementation for all such changes – some systems management software uses PowerShell, and some enterprise scripts might need a script to run – take this advice with a grain of salt and always test for an extended period before rolling out such drastic hardening measures across the enterprise.
 Rendering a system unusable is worse than not implementing a hardening measure.

 More on PowerShell:

-So while you’re sitting there and looking at your clean traffic showing only ping packets traveling between system A and system B, someone might actually be having full remote control of said systems.
+So while you’re sitting there and looking at your clean traffic showing only ping packets traveling between systems A and B, someone might have a complete remote control.

-It is yet another reason to lock it down and make it accessible to administrators only and only on specific machines, definitely not on all your endpoints.
+It is yet another reason to lock it down and make it accessible only to administrators and only on specific machines, not on all your endpoints.

-The following 2 posts by Microsoft will help you lock down your PowerShell:
+The following two posts by Microsoft will help you lock down your PowerShell: